alf45tar/PedalinoMini/README.md

 ## Features

 - Support for digital foot switches (momentary or latch), analog expression pedals and jog wheels (rotary encoders)
-- 6 controllers ports.
-One controller port can support up to 6 indipendent switches for a total of 36 switches.
+- 6 controllers ports for ESP32 and 10 controllers ports for ESP32S3.
+One controller port can support up to 6 indipendent switches for a total of 36 (ESP32) or 60 (ESP32S3) switches.
-- 20 banks
+- 20 banks + 1 global bank
 - 3 user profiles
 - 16 sequences of 10 steps each
 - Each port can connect 1 expression pedal or 1 jog wheel or up to 6 foot switches via a resitors ladder (TC HELICON Switch-6).